 When it comes to pest control, you’ve got the know-how.
 You can handle termites, rats, or wasps like a pro.

-But branding?
+But pest control branding?
 That might feel like a whole different kind of infestation.
 The truth is, growing your pest control business depends just as much on how potential customers see you as it does on how you spot critters hiding in walls.

 1. Your Messaging is All Over the Place

-Consistency is everything in branding.
+Consistency is everything in pest control branding.
 If your Facebook page promises, “Affordable and Fast Pest Control,” but your website emphasizes “Premium Eco-Friendly Solutions,” you might confuse your audience.
 People need to know who you are and what you stand for at a glance.

 How to Fix It: